tom-smith-okta/okta-api-center/gateways/mulesoft/readme.md

-﻿# Secure your API with OAuth, Mulesoft, and Okta in 20 minutes .
+﻿# Secure your API with OAuth, Mulesoft, and Okta in 20 minutes.

 If you're building or managing an API, you're probably using an API gateway to help you manage it.
 Hopefully, you're also using OAuth and an identity provider (IdP) like [Okta](https://developer.okta.com/) to secure your API through the gateway.
 Maybe you've also discovered that getting the "OAuth dance" working properly among the gateway, IdP, and application can be tricky.